proficdni/proficdni/README.md

+<sup>☆ P.S if this github is on my pony then mdni!</sup>

 <details>

 <summary>click for pt interaction status:</summary>

 🟢/Online : Interactions encouraged, prob in a good mood!
 More likely ontab!

 🌙/Away : Interactions still encouraged, but w2i pref!
-Likely offtab or i forgot to change since this is usually my to-go to status!
+Likely offtab or I just didn't change it since this is usually my to-go to status!

 ❔/Looking for Chat : Interactions even more encouraged, talk to me!